ordina-jworks/ordina-jworks.github.io/_posts/2018-05-11-lagom-1-4-and-kubernetes-orchestration.md

 ## Lightbend's orchestration tools
 As we mentioned in the introduction, Lightbend offers a developer-centric suite of tools helping you deploy your Play/Akka/Lagom applications to Kubernetes and DC/OS.
-The tools help you create a Docker image of all your applications, help with generating Kubernetes and DC/OS resource and configuration files based on the Docker images, and they allow you to deploy your whole Lagom project to Kubernetes using a simple command.
+The tools help you create a Docker image of all your applications, help with generating Kubernetes and DC/OS resource and configuration files based on the Docker images, and they allow you to deploy your whole Lagom project to Kubernetes using a simple command which can be pretty convenient for development.
-That way you don't have to fiddle around with JSON or YAML files yourself.
+The generated JSON and YAML files could be put under version control after which they can be submitted to a CI/CD integrated central repository.

 The suite consists of three different tools:
 - [sbt-reactive-app](https://github.com/lightbend/sbt-reactive-app){:target="_blank" rel="noopener noreferrer"}, an sbt plugin that inspects your projects and bulds annotated Docker images.
+The [Maven equivalent plugin](https://github.com/lightbend/reactive-app-maven-plugin){:target="_blank" rel="noopener noreferrer"} is still being worked on and is nearing its first release version.
 - [reactive-cli](https://github.com/lightbend/reactive-cli){:target="_blank" rel="noopener noreferrer"}, a command-line tool with which you generate the Kubernetes and DC/OS resource and configuration files.
 You need to install this on the device or environment from which you will deploy to Kubernetes.
 Install guidelines are available in the [documentation](https://developer.lightbend.com/docs/lightbend-orchestration-kubernetes/latest/cli-installation.html#install-the-cli){:target="_blank" rel="noopener noreferrer"}.